Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Modeling Framework

 We now consider the motion of the gray stream element in Fig.~\ref{fig: Stream_Track_Evo}, and under what conditions its acceleration vector is constrained by the curvature vector $\hat{\boldsymbol{\kappa}}$.
 At the present epoch, $t_0$, the velocity of the element in the plane of the sky is

 where $v_T$ and $v_\kappa$ are the tangent and perpendicular velocity components, respectively.
-For simplicity, we assume that the unit vector $\hat{\boldsymbol{T}}$ points along the local tangential velocity direction.
-Therefore, distinct elements of the stream have $v_T > 0$.\footnote{Because we will only constrain perpendicular accelerations, the actual sign of $v_T$ for a given circulation direction is ambiguous and only a matter of bookkeeping.} If the stream traces an orbit, then the stream element will evolve purely along the stream track with $v_\kappa = 0$.
+For simplicity, we assume that $v_T > 0$. \footnote{Because we will only constrain perpendicular accelerations, the actual sign of $v_T$ for a given circulation direction is ambiguous and only a matter of bookkeeping.} If the stream traces an orbit, then the stream element will evolve purely along the stream track with $v_\kappa = 0$.
 More realistically, the stream element could have $v_\kappa \neq 0$.
 As the stream element evolves in time, the vectors $\hat{\boldsymbol{T}}$ and $\hat{\boldsymbol{\kappa}}$ are chosen by the minimum projected distance between the present-day stream track and the position of the stream element (dashed lines in Fig.~\ref{fig: Stream_Track_Evo}).
-In this frame, the time evolution of the basis vectors for a stream element are determined by (a) the stream-track vectors $(\hat{\boldsymbol{T}}$, $\hat{\boldsymbol{\kappa}}$), and (b) the trajectory of the stream-element.

 As a stream-element time-evolves, $\boldsymbol{v}_{\rm planar}$ and its components will change according to the planar acceleration

 where ``over-dot" indicates a time-derivative, and $\boldsymbol{a}_T$ and $\boldsymbol{a}_\perp$ are the tangential and perpendicular accelerations in the plane of the sky, respectively.
 By construction, $d\hat{\boldsymbol{T}}/dt$ will point along $\hat{\boldsymbol{\kappa}}$, and $d\hat{\boldsymbol{\kappa}}/dt$ will point along $- \hat{\boldsymbol{T}}$.
 The latter is sensitive to the circulation direction, so we do not use $\boldsymbol{a}_T$ to constrain the potential.
 In \S\ref{sec: curvature_accelerations}, we discuss how and when Eq.~\ref{eq: a_xy} can be used to constrain properties of the potential using the morphology of a stream.